The kit runs on Mac, Windows and Linux. At a minimum you’ll need Node.js (install instructions below) and a web browser.

 You'll usually need admin access to your machine to install the software.

 If you do not have admin access, ask your IT team to install the software for you.

-GDS staff can install the software themselves with Managed Software Centre (MSC).
+GDS staff can install the software themselves with the Self Service app.

 You'll need a terminal application to install, start and stop the kit.
 Using a terminal is sometimes called ‘using the command line’.

 Applications folder.
 You can also find it using spotlight (magnifying glass icon in the top right) and typing 'terminal'.

 Git Bash as a terminal instead of the existing